-Middle School Teacher Resume FAQs
+Middle School Teacher Resume FAQ

 1. How should I format my resume?

-Your format will depend on your experience, and the requirements of the job you’re applying for.
+Your resume format will depend on your experience, and the requirements of the job you’re applying for.
 For positions that require professional experience of over five years, go for a chronological format, which features an expanded work history section.
 Those with less experience should look into a combination format, which allows you to list work highlights that are relevant to the new job, along with related skills.
 The functional format emphasizes your core skills and qualifications, which makes it a good fit for first-time job seekers.

 2. Should I include a career objective section in my resume?

-An objective statement, in which the job applicant states their career goals, is no longer a necessity in a resume.
+A resume objective, in which the job applicant states their career goals, is no longer a necessity in a resume.
 You can make more of an impact by featuring concrete achievements and skills to prove your worth, most notably in a summary section, in which you present an “elevator pitch” of your top traits and accomplishments.

 3. What design should I use for my resume?